AzharSindhi/MinkowskiEngineCuda13/README.md

 ## References

-This repository is adapted from a version originally modified for **CUDA 12.8**.
+This repository is adapted from [CiSong10/MinkowskiEngine](https://github.com/CiSong10/MinkowskiEngine), which was modified for **CUDA 12.8**.
 However, that version did not function correctly in my setup, likely due to the need for root permissions to install OpenBLAS (e.g., using `sudo apt install build-essential python3-dev libopenblas-dev`).
 Additionally, issues persisted with **nvtx3**, even after following the recommended installation steps.

-The current repository provides an updated configuration intended to resolve both of these issues.
+This repository provides an updated configuration intended to resolve both of these issues.

 ## Citing Minkowski Engine